trodrigu/resume/README.md

 # resume
-My resume as a LaTex file
+My resumes and cover letters as a LaTex files.